anshulamahajanma2025-stack/eco6810-house-price/CHARTER.md

 Mean Absolute Error (MAE) in USD

 ## Baseline
-Linear Regression using features:
+Model: Linear Regression
-LotArea, OverallQual, GrLivArea, BedroomAbvGr, TotalBsmtSF, GarageArea
+Features used: LotArea, OverallQual, GrLivArea, BedroomAbvGr, TotalBsmtSF, GarageArea
 Baseline MAE: $24,541.69
+Saved in: outputs/baseline_metric.json

-## Success Criteria
+## Success Metric / Threshold
-Improve MAE below $20,000 using a better model
+Target: MAE below $20,000 using Random Forest or XGBoost This means at least 18% improvement over baseline.

-(Random Forest or XGBoost)
+## Fallback Plan
+If Kaggle dataset becomes inaccessible:
+- Use California Housing dataset from sklearn (available directly in Python, no download needed)
+- Same predictive approach applies

 ## What We Are NOT Claiming
 - This is not a causal study